Daniel B. Rodriguez

 Dean Rodriguez has served in various professional leadership roles.
 He recently completed his term as 2014 President of the Association of American Law Schools (AALS) and is currently serving as a council member of the American Law Institute and as a member of the newly created ABA Commission on the Future of Legal Services.
 Rodriguez also serves on the Board of Directors of the American Bar Foundation.

-Before joining the Texas faculty, Rodriguez served as Dean and Warren Distinguished Professor of Law at the University of San Diego School of Law.
-He began his academic career at the University of California, Berkeley’s Boalt Hall School of Law.
-In addition, he has been a visiting professor of law at Columbia University, University of Southern California, University of Illinois, and University of Virginia and also at the Free University of Amsterdam, The Netherlands.
+Prior to joining Northwestern Law, Rodriguez served as Minerva House Drysdale Regents Chair in Law at the University of Texas-Austin; as a Research Fellow at Rice University’s Baker Institute for Public Policy; as Dean and Warren Distinguished Professor of Law at the University of San Diego School of Law; and, as a Professor of Law at University of California, Berkeley’s Boalt Hall.
+In addition, he has been a visiting professor at Columbia University, University of Southern California, University of Illinois, and at the Free University of Amsterdam, The Netherlands.

 Rodriguez received his law degree from Harvard in 1987 and his undergraduate degree is from the California State University of Long Beach, where he is a recipient of that school’s distinguished alumnus award.
 After graduating from law school, he clerked for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.